Happyseaweed/handTracking/README.md

 # OpenCV & Mediapipe Hand Tracking Module
 A hand tracking module for OpenCV and Mediapipe.
-Contains various functions such as counting fingers, finding hands on an image, finding positions of landmarks (return a list), checking if the hand is grabbing, etc.
+Contains various functions such as counting fingers, finding positions of landmarks (return a list), checking if the hand is grabbing, checking which direction the hand is dragging/swipping, etc.

 # Functions
 ```